Greater yellowlegs: Distribution and habitat

 Their breeding habitat is bogs and marshes in the boreal forest region of Canada and Alaska.
 They migrate to the Atlantic and Pacific coasts of the United States, the Caribbean, and south to South America.
 They are very rare vagrants to western Europe.

-Behavior and ecology
+Behaviour and ecology

 Breeding

 They nest on the ground, usually in well-hidden locations near water.
 The three to four eggs average 49 mm in length and 33 mm in breadth and weigh about 28 g.
 The incubation period is 23 days.
 The young leave the nest within 24 hours of hatching and then leave the vicinity of the nest within two days.

 Food and feeding

 These birds forage in shallow water, sometimes using their bills to stir up the water.
 They mainly eat insects and small fish, as well as crustaceans, marine worms, frogs, seeds and berries.